stepleton/cameo/aphid/README.md

     uboot_overlay_pru=/lib/firmware/AM335X-PRU-RPROC-4-9-TI-00A0.dtbo

-Take care to avoid typos or copy/paste errors: mistakes in `/boot/uEnv.txt` can leave your MicroSD card unbootable, and you'd need to start over from step 1.
+Take care to avoid typos or copy/paste errors: mistakes in `/boot/uEnv.txt` can leave your microSD card unbootable, and you'd need to start over from Step 1.

 #### 3. Compile the firmware and prepare an empty 5MB disk image.